conradakunga/BlogCode/README.md

 **14 Jul 2025** - [How to Wait in C# & .NET](https://www.conradakunga.com/blog/how-to-wait-in-c-net/) - How to wait in applications

-**10 Jul 2025** - [Determining The Architecture Of An Emulated 32 Bit Running Process In .NET On Windows](https://www.conradakunga.com/blog/determining-the-architecture-of-an-emulated-32-bit-running-process-in-net-on-windows/) - Determing architecture of a running process
+**10 Jul 2025** - [Determining The Architecture Of An Emulated 32 Bit Running Process In .NET On Windows](https://www.conradakunga.com/blog/determining-the-architecture-of-an-emulated-32-bit-running-process-in-net-on-windows/) - Determining architecture of a running process

 **6 Jul 2025** - [Get IP Address Of Web Server From ASP.NET WebAPI EndPoint](https://www.conradakunga.com/blog/get-ip-address-of-web-server-from-aspnet-webapi-endpoint/) - Injecting the IServer into endpoints

-**3 Jul 2025** - [Writing Debugger-Friendly Objects in C# & .NET](https://www.conradakunga.com/blog/writing-debugger-friendly-objects-in-c-net/) - Writting debugger-friendly objects
+**3 Jul 2025** - [Writing Debugger-Friendly Objects in C# & .NET](https://www.conradakunga.com/blog/writing-debugger-friendly-objects-in-c-net/) - Writing debugger-friendly objects

 ## June 2025